Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 There are several different types of cooking and kitchen thermometers.
 You'll want to use an oven thermometer, which you leave inside the oven door at all times, to ensure the cooking environment is accurate.

-Meat thermometers, on the other hand, are used are only necessary when you're ready to check the food’s temperature.
+Meat thermometers, on the other hand, are only necessary when you're ready to check the food’s temperature.
 We love the digital models because they’re quicker and easier to read than analog thermometers.
 The keys to your cooking success will be having the right tool that's accurate (usually to a tenth of a degree), easy to read, has a long battery life, and is simple to store while not in use.

 Know which temperature you're aiming for.
-For food safety reasons, it's recommended that red meat, pork and fish, be at 145℉; while poultry such as chicken and turkey start at 165℉.
+For food safety reasons, it's recommended that red meat, pork, and fish be at 145℉; while poultry such as chicken and turkey start at 165℉.

 Measure the thickest part of the food item.